KJFromMicromonic/auralearn-nextjs/README.md

 - Simple 10-minute activities to reinforce learning
 - Personalized home-support tips
 - Reduced stress and better parent–child learning alignment
+- Self-serve child management so parents can add children from different schools

 Our mission is to make learning progress **visible**, **actionable**, and **supportive** for every child.